sumnerevans/sumnerevans.com/content/new-england-trip/charlottetown-pei-canada.md

 #### Meeting the Captain

-Near the end of dinner, Captain Noel O’Driscoll, the captain of the ship, came by to say hello to his parents.
+Near the end of dinner, Captain Noel O'Driscoll, the captain of the ship, came by to say hello to his parents.
 We were introduced to him and had a nice conversation.
 During our conversation we asked him how much clearance we had under Confederation Bridge.
 He said two metres (6.6 ft).
 For a ship of our size,